Shaybush/blocks-user-pre-commit/readme.md

 ## What Happens Automatically?

-1. When you clone the repository and run `npm install`, the `prepare` script in `package.json` automatically:
+1. When you clone the repository and run `pnpm install`, the `prepare` script in `package.json` automatically:

    - Installs Husky.
    - Sets up the `.husky/` directory and hooks.